pymupdf/PyMuPDF/docs/annot.rst

       Set the rotation of an annotation.
 This rotates the annotation rectangle around its center point.
 Then a **new annotation rectangle** is calculated from the resulting quad.

       :arg int angle: rotation angle in degrees.
-Arbitrary values are possible, but will be clamped to the interval 0 <= angle < 360.
+Arbitrary values are possible, but will be clamped to the interval `[0, 360)`.

       .. note::
         * You **must invoke** :meth:`Annot.update` to activate the effect.